yogeshagr/golang/src/gopl.io/gobook.md

 Under the hood, make creates an unnamed array variable and returns a slice of it; the array is accessible only through the returned slice.

+### Maps
+- A map is a reference to a hash table, and a map type is written map[K]V, where K and V are the type of its keys and values.
+All of the keys in a given map are of the same type, and all of the values are of the same type, but the keys need not be of the same type as the values.
+The key type K must be comparable using ==, so that the map can test whether a given key is equal to one already within it.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.